 Communication is the key in any photography style, but with the important increase in the following niche when you need to make sure that your model is aware of the story or the message that you are trying to convey.

-Pro-tip, meet your model and try building a friendly relation on the concept and the aim of the shoot.
+Pro-tip, meet your model, and try building a friendly relationship on the concept and the aim of the shoot.
 This would allow both you and the model to know what you are trying to project through the following shoot and how you are planning to move forward with the shoot.